Syntiant stock

 Frequently asked questions

-Is Syntiant still a private company?
+Is Syntiant a public or private company?

 What is Syntiant's valuation?